rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to Populating Next Right Pointers in Each Node .
 Refer to Day45/Problem 1.pdf for more information regarding the problem.

 ## Day 46
-Solved 2 coding problem from LeetCode using Python.
+Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to finding the total hamming distance.
 Refer to Day46/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to partitioning the array into equal k sets.
 Refer to Day46/Problem 2.pdf for detailed information.

+## Day 47
+Solved 1 coding problem from HackerRank using Python.
+1. The problem is related to finding all the possible triplets.
+Refer to Day47/Problem 1.pdf for more information regarding the problem.